 Our management is responsible for establishing and maintaining adequate internal control over financial reporting and for evaluating and reporting on the effectiveness of our system of internal control.
 As a public company, we are required by Section 404 of the SOX Act to evaluate the effectiveness of our internal control over financial reporting.
-We must also include a report issued by our independent registered public accounting firm based on their audit of our internal controls over financial reporting.
-In connection with our year-end assessment of internal control over financial reporting, we determined that, as of December 31, 2022, we did not maintain effective internal control over financial reporting because of a material weakness associated with controls related to our price protection program and quantity information used as the basis for their accruals.
+We must also include a report issued by our independent registered public accounting firm based on their audit of our internal controls over financial reporting, we determined that, as of December 31, 2022, we did not maintain effective internal control over financial reporting because of a material weakness associated with controls related to our price protection program and quantity information used as the basis for their accruals.
 For further discussion of the material weakness identified and our remedial efforts, see "Item 9A, Controls and Procedures" of this Annual Report on Form 10-K.